-SHN does currently share, loan, rent or sell your personally identifiable information when you make a request for information about obtaining assistance finding options on senior housing.
+SHN does currently share, loan, rent or sell your personally identifiable information unless disclosed upon submitting a form, registering for a contest/event, or request for information.
 This is fully disclosed to you prior to submitting any information to our service.
 However, the following describes some of the ways that your personally identifiable information may be disclosed in the normal scope of business to provide SHN services:

 - Advertisers.
 SHN may aggregate personally identifiable information and disclose such information in a non-personally identifiable manner to advertisers and other third parties for their marketing and promotional purposes.
 However, in these situations, SHN does not disclose to these entities any information that could be used to identify you personally.
 Certain information, such as your name, email address, password, credit card number, and bank account number, are not disclosed to these third parties in a personally identifiable manner without your explicit consent.